Pharmacy Services for Students

 Welcome, Penn State Students!

-The UHS Pharmacy is happy to offer students mail service for your prescriptions right to your home (Pennsylvania and Florida only).
+The UHS Pharmacy is happy to offer services for undergraduate and graduate students.
 Students new to the UHS Pharmacy should complete and submit the "Student Enrollment Form."
 Please note that Schedule II narcotics cannot be mailed.
-A $4.00 monthly postage charge will be applied.
 We encourage patients to refill maintenance medications with a 90-day supply or up to the plan maximum.

 - First-Time Pharmacy Customers